Changing a watch strap is easier than you might think

 Before you begin, we recommend you obtain the following items and prepare the environment accordingly:

 Tools and environment required:

-A great tool to help you change a strap is the spring bar tool.
-This tool allows for your to remove most spring bars.
-You can use other tools but we strongly suggest using this one to minimise risk to your watch and to also make the task easier.
+A great tool to help you change a strap is the spring bar tool which often comes in kits like the one linked below.
+This tool allows you to remove most spring bars with ease.
+You can use other tools but we strongly suggest using this one to minimise risk to your watch and to also make the task easier and simpler for you.

 Top tip when replacing the watch strap:

 Always work from the base of the watch, with the face pointing towards the floor, to avoid scratching the watch face with the spring bar tool.

 As this is just a guide, Mens Watches UK takes no responsibility for any damage caused to your watch or surrounding objects.
 If you feel the task is too complicated, please consult a local watch specialist.

 - To begin, we need to find where the strap meets the watch.

 You should be looking out for what is called a spring bar.
 This spring bar usually passes through the loop of the strap part connects to where the shoulders of the watch sit.

 - Using the watch spring bar tool, put the forked end between the band and shoulders, you can do this from any side.